NevinAF/bga-ts-template/README.md

 - `php.json`.
 All snippets recommended by bga for php development.

 All settings are constructive and will not override/replace any existing settings. *Comments are not preserved in these files*.

-### `--php-8.2`

-If specified, php version 8.2.17 will be used for project files.
-Otherwise, php version 7.4.33 will be used. *Currently only for vscode settings*.

 ### `--gameinfos.jsonc`